-The National Committee has launched a new area of programming aimed at increasing public awareness of issues surrounding racism against Asian Americans.
+The National Committee maintains an area of programming aimed at increasing public awareness of issues surrounding racism against Asian Americans.
 Our view is that no matter whom it is directed against, racism is abhorrent and unacceptable.
 We at the Committee will continue to wrestle with issues of racism in future programs.
 Our hope is that the current crisis will inspire a desperately-needed national conversation about race relations that will lead to tangible change.

 Read NCUSCR’s Statement on Anti-Asian American Violence and Hate Crimes